 Beverly Snyder has been playing volleyball for over 40 years, and still plays women’s and coed volleyball indoors and sand.
 The sportsmanship and athleticism that she exhibited on her high school volleyball team earned her awards including All-Conference 1st Team, All-District, All-State, MVP and a 4 year volleyball scholarship to Drury University in Springfield, MO.
 She also earned a competitive scholastic scholarship each year and graduated with a degree in Accounting and Business Administration.

-Beverly has been married for 29 years to her very supportive husband, Dick and is the proud mother of 2 children, Paige and Harrison, as well as 2 children they “adopted”, Chrissy and Billy…and became a PROUD grandmother of Molly in 2014.
-She is a 15-year breast cancer survivor and participates and completely supports the annual Dig 4 Diabetes Charity Sand Volleyball Tournament.
+Beverly has been married for 32 years to her very supportive husband, Dick and is the proud mother of 2 children, Paige and Harrison, as well as 2 children they “adopted”, Chrissy and Billy…and became a PROUD grandmother of Molly in 2014 and Jude in 2015 with two more future little volleyball players due in 2018.
+She is a 19-year breast cancer survivor and participates and completely supports the annual Dig 4 Diabetes Charity Sand Volleyball Tournament.
 Beverly is a student and teacher of the game of volleyball and is committed to helping every player learn to love the game, and to realize the potential they have in volleyball and in life.